OmgItsBkid/6502js/README.md

 # 6502js
 A JavaScript 6502 assembler and simulator

-Slightly restyled version of the original [6502js](https://github.com/skilldrick/6502js) with added buttons to download source and assembled binary.
+Elements moved around to give a more IDE feel for developing on the 6502js, along with a few other small changes.

+Branched from [jborza's version](https://github.com/jborza/6502js) which itself is a branch of the original [6502js](https://github.com/skilldrick/6502js) .